ygchoi11/3DLiDAR-Camera_Calibration/README.md

 The synthetic data was generated using Blensor.
 The Blensor is a free open-source simulation package for LIDAR/LADAR and Kinect sensors.
 __The simulation is available [here](https://www.blensor.org/)__. <br/>

+## Note
+In general, the order and direction of the LiDAR coordinate system are different from the camera coordinate system.
+The test data and program assume that the LiDAR and camera coordinate systems are on the same axis order and direction.
+If you use this program with other data, you must consider this.

 ## Examples
 There are four examples in `tester.h`: <br/>
 `testBlensor()`, `findCameraIntrinsicInReal()`, `calibrateInReal()`, `calibrateInReal2()`.